genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 Now moving to RIGHT_SUMMARY permission codes.

-Permission codes allow you to establish yes/no type access to resources (req-reps, dataserver, event handler), but they don’t act dynamically and they won’t filter rows based on fine grain criteria (like dynamic permissions would).
+Permission codes allow you to establish yes/no type access to resources (req-reps, data server, event handler), but they don’t act dynamically and they won’t filter rows based on fine-grain criteria (like dynamic permissions would).

 For the purpose of this script we can keep things simple.
-In reality you would use a GUI to create new rights, create new profiles and assign users to profiles.
-This would give rights to each user (will have a diagram to add here).
+In reality, you would use a GUI to create new rights, create new profiles and assign users to profiles.
+This would give rights to each user.

+\[//\]: # (There is a plan to add a table at this point.)

 In our trading app example we can set two types of rights: